 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"> <url> <loc>https://www.dayaweb.com</loc> <lastmod>2018-11-06</lastmod> <changefreq>monthly</changefreq> <priority>1</priority> </url> <url> <loc>https://www.dayaweb.com/about/</loc> <lastmod>2018-02-08</lastmod> <changefreq>monthly</changefreq> <priority>1</priority> </url> <url> <loc>https://www.dayaweb.com/testimonials/</loc> <lastmod>2018-02-02</lastmod> <changefreq>monthly</changefreq> <priority>1</priority> </url> </urlset>

 One big advantage to XML Sitemap files is that you can provide additional information about your website pages, including:

 Creating A Sitemap

-There are many different ways that you can create a sitemap file.
-The way in which you decide to create one will probably depend on a few different factors:
+There are many different ways that you can use to make a sitemap file.
+The way that you decide to use will probably depend on a few different factors: